torcolvin/couchbase-lite-wiki/Replication-Protocol.md

 Thus, a client keeps track of the server collection’s latest sequence as part of its checkpoint state, and sends that sequence back to the server in the `subChanges` message.

+If a sequence number is a string from Sync Gateway, the format can be a colon separated list of 64-bit integers.
+The significant numeric sequence number is the last one and can be compared against a integer sequence number.
+Equivalent examples:

+- `10`
+- `3:5:10`
+- `3::10`

 > [!IMPORTANT]
 > A sequence ID is *usually* a positive integer, but it can be any type of JSON value, so sequences MUST be sent as JSON-encoded.
 In particular, if a sequence ID is a string, it MUST have double-quotes and any necessary escape characters added.